-Once the command prompt has been opened, type the below command and press the Enter button to open the Task Manager.
+Once the command prompt is open, type the following command and press the Enter key to open the Task Manager:

 4. Using Run Command

-taskmgr and press the Enter button to open Windows Task Manager.
+taskmgr, and hit the Enter key to open the Windows Task Manager.

 5. From File Explorer